From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 The peninsulas on either side of the bay (Kontokali and Kommeno) are home to an increasing number of large resort hotels, some of which have access to lovely private beaches set amongst pretty landscapes.
 If you want to stay in a resort but have a few tavernas and bars within walking distance then the Kommeno Peninsula in particular is a great option.

-Nevertheless, Gouvia remains popular with ex-pats and regulars who value the transport connections, good value accommodation, lively bars, amenities, and proximity to town (buses are frequent and cheap) and the rest of north.
+Nevertheless, Gouvia remains popular with ex-pats and regulars who value the transport connections, good value accommodation, lively bars, big supermarkets, and proximity to town (buses are frequent and cheap but a bit stressful) and the rest of north.
 Gouvia is busier and livelier than Kontokali.
-Be aware that some of the hotels are on the other side of the main road.
+I wouldn’t hesitate to stay at any of the luxury resort hotels located in the peninsulas at either end (which are all sufficiently far enough from the main road), but I wouldn’t book budget accommodation in Gouvia if I wanted somewhere with a relaxing easy vibe.

 Transfer time: 15 minutes from Corfu airport.